torob-stack/ransomware-detection-ml-blockchain/README.md

 ## Datasets

 - **Synthetic**: Simulated benign and ransomware activities.
-- **Real**: CSE-CIC-IDS2018 dataset, focusing on the "Infiltration" subset. struggled to set this dataset up as it was originally was lost due to broken hardive.
+- **Real**: CSE-CIC-IDS2018 dataset, focusing on the "Infiltration" subset.